The free group does not have the finite cover property: Some geometry

 \begin{definition} Let $G\curvearrowright^{\lambda} T$ be a minimal action of a finitely generated group $G$ on a real tree $T$.
-Then we say: \begin{itemize} \item[(i)] $\lambda$ is of discrete (or simplicial) type, if every orbit $G.x$ is discrete in $T$.
-In this case $T$ is simplicial and the action can be analyzed using Bass-Serre theory; \item[(ii)] $\lambda$ is of axial (or toral) type, if $T$ is isometric to the real line $\R$ and $G$ acts with dense orbits, i.e. $\overline{G.x}=T$ for every $x\in T$; \item[(iii)] $\lambda$ is of surface (or IET) type, if $G=\pi_1(\Sigma)$ where $\Sigma$ is a surface with (possibly empty) boundary carrying an arational measured foliation and $T$ is dual to $\tilde{\Sigma}$, i.e. $T$ is the lifted leaf space in $\tilde{\Sigma}$ after identifying leaves of distance $0$ (with respect to the pseudo-metric induced by the measure); \item[(iv)] $\lambda$ is of Levitt (or thin, or exotic) type.
-For the definition of this type of action we refer the reader to \cite{LevittAction}. \end{itemize} \end{definition}
+Then we say: \begin{itemize} \item[(i)] $\lambda$ is of simplicial type, if every orbit $G.x$ is discrete in $T$.
+In this case $T$ is simplicial and the action can be analyzed using Bass-Serre theory; \item[(ii)] $\lambda$ is of axial type, if $T$ is isometric to the real line $\R$ and $G$ acts with dense orbits, i.e. $\overline{G.x}=T$ for every $x\in T$; \item[(iii)] $\lambda$ is of surface type, if $G=\pi_1(\Sigma)$ where $\Sigma$ is a surface with (possibly empty) boundary carrying an arational measured foliation and $T$ is dual to $\tilde{\Sigma}$, i.e. $T$ is the lifted leaf space in $\tilde{\Sigma}$ after identifying leaves of distance $0$ (with respect to the pseudo-metric induced by the measure); \end{itemize} \end{definition}

 \begin{fact} Suppose $\pi_1(\Sigma)$ acts on a real tree $T$ by a surface type action.
 Then the action is ``almost free'', i.e. only elements that belong to subgroups that correspond to the boundary components fix points in $T$ and segment stabilizers are trivial.
 In particular when $\Sigma$ has empty boundary the action is free (see \cite{MorganShalenFree}). \end{fact}